GoogleCloudPlatform/community/tutorials/run-wordpress-on-appengine-standard/index.md

     which will allow you to execute the command `wp-gae` anywhere.

-The `wp-gae` command will ask you several question in order to set up your Cloud SQL database connection, and then write the required configuration to your `wp-config.php` configuration file.
+The `wp-gae` command will ask you several question in order to set up your Cloud SQL database connection, and write the required configuration to your `wp-config.php` configuration file.
 It also copies the following files into your project directory to allow WordPress to run on Google App Engine: